graemebenzie/continuasolutions.com/content/news/iso-9001-2015-certification-celebration.md

 ---
 Continua Solutions offers simple, scalable solutions to its clients.
 What better way to demonstrate that than to put my money were my mouth is and build a fit-for-purpose ISO 9001 management system for my own company?

-> “I decided early on in the life of the company that the best way to understand my clients perspective on management systems would be to take a walk in their shoes.
-For that reason I decided to build an ISO9001:2015 management system for my own company following the same methodology which I offer to my clients.”
+<p class="letter-style">“I decided early on in the life of the company that the best way to understand my clients perspective on management systems would be to take a walk in their shoes.
+For that reason I decided to build an ISO9001:2015 management system for my own company following the same methodology which I offer to my clients.”</p>

 **And in June 2018 I achieved that objective when DNV certified Continua Solutions to ISO 9001:2015.**